Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Farms and towers can now only be built on top of "Minor Building Site" locations.
+- Added Troll Farm building.
+If it is owned by the neutral player, it will spawn Troll Warriors.
+- Elven Farms will now spawn Elven Swordsmen if they are owned by the neutral player.

 * Map Editor
 - Fixed issue which caused the F10 editor menu to no longer work after exiting and re-entering the map editor.